Back to blog

 tenant with 80 percent of traffic

-A single Redis key can become the bottleneck even if the cluster has plenty of total capacity.
+One Redis key can become the bottleneck even while the cluster as a whole has capacity to spare.

 1. High p99 on one endpoint.